Interface Overview

 - select simulation results to display different charts through the result list located on the left-hand side of the tab;

-- manage different zoom options, display time cursors, perform a Discrete Fourier Transform (DFT) and export the chart with the toolbar located on the right-hand side of the tab.
+- manage different zoom options, display time cursors, perform a Discrete Fourier Transform (DFT) and export the chart (png or csv) with the toolbar located on the bottom of the chart,

 Select simulation results